Aakash1103Jha/node-express-docker/README.md

 ## Features

 -   Typescript
 -   Docker
 -   Logging (with Winston)
+-   Sequelize for SQL DB (currently using PostgreSQL in this project)

 ## Getting Started